EurovisionworldEurovisionworld

 Sal Da Vinci

-His father, Marco Da Vinci, infamous singer and performer of the Canzone napolenta, inspired Sal to follow the same career from early on.
+His father, Marco Da Vinci, famous singer and performer of the Canzone Napoletana, inspired Sal to follow the same career early on.

-Having been performing since the age of six, Da Vinci has spent much of his life surrounded by music and theatre.
-In 1976 would be his debut into the music world when recording with his father, a cover of 'Miracolo 'e Natale' by Alberto Sciotti and Tony Iglio.
+Having been performing since the age of six, Da Vinci has spent much of his life surrounded by music and theater.
+1976 was his debut in the music world recording a cover of "Miracolo 'e Natale" by Alberto Sciotti and Tony Iglio with his father.

 Sanremo 2026

-This year marks the 76th edition of Festival di Sanremo.
-There will be five shows across five nights, all hosted by Artistic Director Carlo Conti, alongside Laura Pausini from the Teatro Artison in Sanremo, Liguria, Italy.
-30 songs are taking part in Sanremo 2026.
+This year marked the 76th edition of Festival di Sanremo.
+There were be five shows across five nights, all hosted by Artistic Director Carlo Conti, alongside Laura Pausini from the Teatro Artison in Sanremo, Liguria, Italy.
+30 songs were presented in Sanremo 2026.

 Night 1 - Tuesday, 24 February:

 All 30 acts took the stage to perform their song.
-The top 5 of Night 1 was released in a random order.
+The top five of Night 1 were released in a random order.
 Vote determined via 100% press jury (TV, online media).
 Co-host: Can Yaman.

 Night 2 - Wednesday, 25 February:

 15 artists performed their songs again.
-The top 5 of Night 2 was revealed in a random order.
+The top five of Night 2 were revealed in a random order.
 Vote determined via 50% radio jury, 50% televote.
 Co-host: Achille Lauro

 Night 3 - Thursday, 26 February:

 The remaining 15 artists performed their songs again.
-The top 5 of Night 3 was revealed in a random order.
+The top five of Night 3 were revealed in a random order.
 Vote determined via 50% radio jury, 50% televote.

 Night 4 - Friday, 27 February: